 Nobuhiro Kiyotaki March 17-21, 2014.

-Nobuhiro Kiyotaki is Professor of Economics at Princeton University and Fellow of the Econometric Society.
+Nobuhiro Kiyotaki is a Professor of Economics at Princeton University and a Fellow of the Econometric Society.
 He is well known for his work in monetary theory, imperfect competition, and credit markets.
 His research on the role of fiat money with Randall Wright, and on credit cycles with John Moore has gained wide influence among a generation of monetary economists.
 Professor Kiyotaki has held previous positions at the Universities of Wisconsin, Minnesota, and the LSE.
 He will visit the Department during the week of March 17-21 where he will present his latest research in the Macroeconomics workshop, and will meet with faculty and students.

 Ellen McGrattan March 31-April 4, 2014.

 Ellen McGrattan is a monetary advisor at the Federal Reserve Bank of Minneapolis and an adjunct professor of economics at the University of Minnesota.
-Long known for her innovative methods in quantitative and computational macroeconomics, Professor McGrattan's research examines the aggregate effects of monetary and fiscal policy on GDP, investment, the allocation of hours, and the stock market.
+Long known for her innovative methods in quantitative and computational macroeconomics, Professor McGrattan’s research examines the aggregate effects of monetary and fiscal policy on GDP, investment, the allocation of hours, and the stock market.
 Prior to coming to Minnesota, she taught at Duke University.
-She will visit the Department during the week of March 31--April 4 where she present her latest research in the Macroeconomics workshop, and will meet with faculty and students.
+She will visit the Department during the week of March 31–April 4 where she present her latest research in the Macroeconomics workshop, and will meet with faculty and students.